-In this activity pupils will reflect on the fact that Jesus describes himself as ‘Lord of the Harvest’ and how this impacts believers lives and the rituals and purpose of Harvest festivals themselves.
+In this activity pupils will reflect on the fact that Jesus describes himself as ‘Lord of the Harvest’ and how this impacts believers lives and the rituals and the purpose of Harvest festivals themselves.
 They will consider ways that harvest festivals offer believers opportunities to show gratitude to God for good gifts both physical and spiritual, by gathering in the ‘first-fruits to share.
 In the light of their learning they will consider the concept of ‘harvest of righteousness and the question ‘what on earth has harvest got to do with heaven?’

 They will evaluate the impact that organisations like Christian Aid, Tear Fund, and Diocesan Companions for example Angola, London, Mozambique Association (ALMA), can have on people’s lives – for example being motivated by the commandment to love your neighbour as yourself, and to share ‘first fruits’ in terms of friendship, time, expertise and resources.

 Understanding Christianity Links

 |CREATION||Key stage 1||Unit 1.2||Who made the world?||Click here for details|